IDES3000 Integrated Design Studio 3--Complex

 - Students are able to (1) exercise critical judgement and utilise speculation, iteration and reflection in the creation of integrated design solutions at a complex scale and at a sophisticated level of resolution; (2) incorporate technical and environmental areas of study into the urban design/infrastructure process; (3) acknowledge social and ethical responsibilities associated with urban and integrated design proposals; and (4) establish a broad understanding of urban research methodologies and competency in both verbal and visual communication.

-- Typically this unit is assessed in the following ways: (1) interim assessment: preliminary analytical exploration and strategy development (group work) and (2) final folio: development of aspects of the strategy (individual folio).
+- Indicative assessments in this unit are as follows: (1) interim assessment: preliminary analytical exploration and strategy development (group work) and (2) final folio: development of aspects of the strategy (individual folio).
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the final folio: development of aspects of the strategy (individual folio) component.